Anuj2512/team202-zenith/WeeklyMeetingMinutes-Week1.md

 * *Arpit*: Designing the level of the game by creating the usecase diagram.
 * *Anuj*: Basic code implementation of game.
 * *Tejas*: Designing and basic implemention of game levels.
+* *Jainul*: Will start designing and implementing the modules for game.

 ### What are the current blockers/challenges the team is facing?